OpenEvalProject/evals/manuscripts/elife-58999/v3/manuscript.md

 We tested for overdispersion using the overdisp_fun R function available at https://bbolker.github.io/mixedmodels-misc/glmmFAQ.html, and found that all the models were not overdispersed, but rather were underdispersed: the ratio of the sum of squared Pearson residuals to residual degrees of freedom was <1 and non-significant when tested with a chi-squared test.
 The only exception was Shannon diversity-based GLMMs.
 In case of underdispersion and given that underdispersion leads to more conservative results, we retained the GLMMs with Poisson error distribution, despite the underdispersion.
 (GLMM FAQ; Ben Bolker and others; 25 September 2018; https://bbolker.github.io/mixedmodels-misc/glmmFAQ.html#underdispersion).
 For Shannon diversity-based GLMMs, we accounted for overdispersion by adding an observation-level random effect to the GLMMs (Elston et al., 2001).

-## Taxonomy-based GLMMs
+### Taxonomy-based GLMMs

 To test how focal lineage diversity (e.g. its ASV:Genus ratio) is affected by community diversity (e.g. non-focal genera richness), for different environment types and lineages across all taxonomic ratios, we used generalized linear mixed models (GLMMs) fitted on the EMP dataset.
 As the dependent variable (focal lineage diversity, defined as taxonomic ratios, ASV:Genus, Genus:Family, Family:Order, Order:Class, and Class:Phylum) was a count response, we used a Poisson error distribution with a log link function.
 Community diversity (number of non-focal lineages: non-focal Genera, Families, Orders, Classes, and Phyla), standardized to a mean of zero and a standard deviation of one, was specified as the predictor (fixed effect).
 We included the following random effects on the slope and intercept: lineage (Lin), environment (Env), environment nested within lineage (a lineage may be present in different environments) and lab (the principal investigator who conducted the EMP study) nested within environment (different labs sampled and sequenced a given environment) (as suggested in http://bbolker.github.io/mixedmodels-misc/glmmFAQ.html).
 Defining random effects on the slope enabled us to test slope variation across groups of each categorical variable (e.g. slope variation between different environments or different lineages).
 We included the EMP unique sample ID as a random effect to control for dependencies between observations (if two taxa were part of the same sample) (Table 1, Supplementary file 1 section 1).

-## Shannon diversity-based GLMMs
+### Shannon diversity-based GLMMs

 We also tested whether ASV diversity in a focal taxon is dependent on the diversity of all other ASVs in that sample (rather than the diversity at only the focal taxonomic level, as in the taxonomy-based GLMMs above).
 We used the Shannon diversity index, which is robust to differences in sampling effort, and generally reaches a plateau at 5000 sequences or fewer.
 To do so, we fitted a GLMM with the number of ASVs per focal taxon as the response variable, and the Shannon diversity based on ASVs across all non-focal taxa (z-standardized) as the predictor (fixed effect) The random effects were kept as in the taxonomy-based GLMMs, but we added an observation-level random effect to account for overdispersion (Table 3, Supplementary file 1 section 2).
 To avoid dependence between the response and predictor variables, we used the rarefied ASV dataset (5,000 ASVs/sample as above) as the response variable, and the Shannon diversity calculated on unrarefied data from the same samples as the predictor.

-## Null models
+### Null models

 We considered three null models, all of which randomize the associations between ASVs within a sample, thus breaking any true biotic interactions.
 These null models were randomly generated matrices of the same size as the real EMP dataset, but based on a distribution that arises from the Neutral Theory of Biodiversity.
 Neutral Theory postulates that the biodiversity of a metacommunity is governed by independent random population dynamics across species.
-The aggregate behaviour is quantified by the fundamental biodiversity number θ, such that θ=2 JM υ, where JM is the size of the metacommunity and ν is the speciation rate.
+The aggregate behaviour is quantified by the fundamental biodiversity number θ, such that $\theta=2J_{M}υ$, where JM is the size of the metacommunity and ν is the speciation rate.
 Parametrized by θ, the metacommunity zero-sum multinomial distribution (mZSM) was developed to obtain random samples of size J (Alonso and McKane, 2004).
 We used this mZSM distribution (implemented with the sads package in R; http://search.r-project.org/library/sads/html/dmzsm.html) to generate the counts of the ASVs for each dataset in models 1 and 2.
 Model 1 assumes that the whole dataset follows the same species abundance distribution (SAD), characterized by a mZSM with θ = 50.
 Model 2 assumes that each environment has its own SAD and thus all the samples of a single environment are assigned the same θ but are distinct across environments (θ was chosen uniformly between 1 and 100).
 The number of samples per environment were the same as the EMP dataset.
 To obtain similar mean counts as the real dataset, we set J = 1000 for both models 1 and 2, in order to vary θ from 1 to 100.
 These values are reasonable based on previous studies that estimated these parameters from microbiome data (Li and Ma, 2016).
 We included a down-sampling step to replicate the zero-inflated nature of the real dataset (on average there were only 96 ASVs per sample while there was a total of 22,014 ASVs in the entire EMP dataset).
 To replicate the sampling effect due to rarefaction, we first created a vector of all individuals from a single sample.
 We then selected 5000 individuals at random whose identities determined which ASVs were found in that sample.
 These neutrally-derived random matrices, null models 1 and 2, were plotted using the same plots (ASV:Genus vs number of genera) as the real EMP dataset and were then analysed using GLMMs with community diversity as a predictor of focal lineage diversity (fixed effect), with lineage identity and EMP sample ID as random effects.
 For Model 1, the slope was significantly negative (GLMM, Wald test, z=-9.807, P<2e-16).
 For Model 2, the null GLMM (including the intercept only) was significant, meaning that the community diversity has no significant effect on focal lineages diversity (Likelihood-ratio test between the model with the predictor and the intercept-only model, P=0.9399).

 To generate a null model for a metacommunity assembled by niche processes, null model 3 was made by sampling from a single Poisson distribution (λ = 0.01) for each element of the data matrix.
 We used the Poisson distribution as a sensitivity analysis compared to the ZSM, and found the two behave quite similarly (i.e. Model 1 and 3 produce qualitatively similar results).
 The probability of size zero was sufficiently large that the down-sampling step was not needed for this model.
 Next, DBD and EC effects were added to null model 3 according to the following procedure.
 An element was chosen at random in a sample and tested if it is empty or full (i.e. check the presence/absence of a particular ASV).
 If the element is full then the DBD algorithm fills an empty element chosen at random in the same sample, while the EC algorithm empties a filled element in the same sample.
 This is to mimic the effect of DBD creating a niche for a new ASV, or EC removing a niche based on the existing diversity.
 The strength of DBD or EC effects were determined by the percent of elements tested.
 These data were analysed with GLMMs to test the power of our models to detect DBD or EC (Table 2, Supplementary file 3 Section 2.1).

-## Rarefaction simulation
+### Rarefaction simulation

 We constructed a simple simulation in which each microbiome sample may differ in total diversity (e.g. in the observed range of genera) while maintaining a constant taxonomic ratio (e.g. ASV:genus ratio = 2).
 To mimic rarefaction, we then sampled a set number of sequencing reads from each synthetic community, assuming ASVs are sampled with equal probability and plotted the observed taxonomic ratio (Figure 2—figure supplement 19).
 This simple simulation is implemented in permute_ASVs_synthetic.pl.

-## Nucleotide sequence-based analysis
+### Nucleotide sequence-based analysis

 We clustered ASVs at decreasing levels of nucleotide identity, from 100% identical ASVs down to 75% identity (roughly equivalent to phyla [Konstantinidis and Tiedje, 2005]).
 We estimated focal cluster diversity as the mean number of descendants per cluster (e.g. number of 100% clusters per 97% cluster) and plotted this against the total number of clusters (97% identity in this example).
 This approach has the advantage of including sequences even if they come from unnamed taxa.
 For each of the six nucleotide divergence ratios tested, the relationship between total number of clusters and focal cluster diversity was positive (Figure 2—figure supplement 20), consistent with DBD and suggesting that the taxonomic analyses were qualitatively unbiased.